VladSolfior/VladSolfior.github.io/_posts/2017-08-16-Hinernate-Annotations.markdown

 description: march & april, looking forward to summer
 ---

+When you work in Hibernate you sometimes see the UK_3u5h7y36qqa13y3mauc5xxayq <- that "Beautiful" fk...
-To add named foreign key in hibernate you should annotate your fields with some like this:
+To solution's this situation you should add a named foreign key annotation.
+Try annotate fields with some like this:

 {% highlight java %}
     @ManyToMany(cascade = CascadeType.ALL)